PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 - Added prefix when copying note and article ids (#483)
 - Added "via [nostr-app]" on article details (#488)
 - Improve wallet settings (#496)
+- Added batch support for follows and unfollows (#516)
+- Added support for buying Primal Pro subscriptions

 ## Fixes
 - Display the amount for presets instead of leaving empty field (#476)